syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Formatting.md

 {% highlight C# %}

-// Specifies whether the wordwrap margin should be visible.
+// Specifies whether the word wrap margin should be visible.

 this.editControl1.WordWrapMarginVisible = true;

-// Specifies the line style of the wordwrap margin.
+// Specifies the line style of the word wrap margin.

 this.editControl1.WordWrapMarginLineStyle = DashStyle.Dash;

-// Specifies the line color of the wordwrap margin.
+// Specifies the line color of the word wrap margin.

 this.editControl1.WordWrapMarginLineColor = Color.Green;